-I work in Social & Political Sciences at UTS, in Sydney, Australia.
-My research focuses on the relationship between the economy and society, in the areas of neoliberalism, state theory, Antonio Gramsci, and labour and social movements.
+I am a political economist in at the University of Technology Sydney.
+My research focuses on the relationship between the economy and society, in the areas of neoliberalism, state theory, and labour and social movements.
 I am particularly interested in state and civil society responses to economic crisis and change.
 My latest research is on the phenomena of ‘anti-politics’, and the crisis of representation that leads people to increasingly see politics as detached from their lives.

-My PhD, undertaken in the Department of Political Economy at the University of Sydney, examined the implementation of neoliberalism in Australia between 1983 and 1996 and focussed on the social contract between the Australian Labor Party and the Australian Council of Trade Unions.
-I held an Australian Postgraduate Award, and in 2013 I was awarded the WZB/Sydney Fellowship at the Social Science Research Centre Berlin.
+My PhD (Uni of Sydney) examined the implementation of neoliberalism in Australia between 1983 and 1996, and focussed on the social contract between the Australian Labor Party and the Australian Council of Trade Unions.
+I held an Australian Postgraduate Award and, in 2013, the WZB/Sydney Fellowship at the Social Science Research Centre Berlin.
 In 2011 I completed a MA (Research) at UTS, which examined the impact of the 9/11 terrorist attacks on the Global Justice Movement in Australia.
 I am a founding and current co-editor of Interface: A Journal for and about social movements, and co-convenor of The Australian Sociological Association’s Work, Employment and Social Movements thematic group.

-Before commencing my PhD I oversaw student complaints and misconduct for the University of New South Wales and was an investigator for the NSW Ombudsman.
-I have also conducted research and policy work for a number of university student organisations, including the National Union of Students, and worked as an advisor to a member of the NSW Parliament.
+Prior to completing my PhD I worked as an investigator for the NSW Ombudsman.
+I have also worked in research and policy for a number of non-government organisations, and for a member of the NSW Parliament.